1. Overview

 2. Motivation

-Efficient use of memory has always been a challenging task.
-This is mainly due to the factors such as inadequate understanding of the memory, its organization, and complex memory addressing techniques.
+Efficient memory use has always been challenging.
+This is mainly due to an inadequate understanding of memory, its organization, and complex memory-addressing techniques.

-For instance, an improperly implemented memory cache could cause frequent garbage collection.
-This would degrade application performance drastically.
+For instance, an improperly implemented memory cache could cause frequent garbage collection, which would drastically degrade application performance.

-Before the introduction of the foreign memory access API in Java, there were two main ways to access native memory in Java.
+Before introducing the foreign function and memory access API in Java, there were two main ways to access native memory in Java.
 These are java.nio.ByteBuffer and sun.misc.Unsafe classes.

 2.1.
 ByteBuffer API